AntoineFages/scRNA_paper/README.md

 Scripts 01, 02, 03, 04

-### Clustering, cell type labeling and visualisation of integrated single-cell data
+### Clustering, cell type labeling and visualisation of integrated single-cell RNAseq data
 Scripts 05, 06, 07, 08

-### bulk RNA deconvolution for characterisation anterior-posterior identity of epithelial cell populations
+### Mapping of bulk RNAseq data and deconvolution for characterisation anterior-posterior identity of epithelial cell populations
 Scripts 09, 10